 There's lots of research evidence demonstrating that many of our actions are not initiated consciously.
 We're not making conscious choices to act.
 That said, some of the strongest neuroscientific evidence indicates that our conscious choice is capable of stopping nonconsciously initiated action.
-Perhaps it's not a matter of free will, but "free won't," and this matters in terms of procrastination.
+Perhaps it's not a matter of free will

 There is an interesting and hotly debated line of research focused on the neuroscience of conscious choice.
 This research explores the relation between brain activity and voluntary motion.
 The most prominent of this work was a series of experiments in the late 1970's and early 1980's by Benjamin Libet (1916-2007).